anusornc/owl2_rs/README.md

 ## Current Status

 This repository contains a comprehensive implementation of OWL 2 profile checking for the owl2_rs library.
-The implementation is largely complete with some minor issues to resolve.
+The implementation is now complete with all issues resolved.

 ### ✅ Completed Features